gburger/Pushpay_DevTest/README.md

 There are definitely areas of this application that need a lot of work.
 The api interface is very slow and needs some serious optimization.
 There are several things on the front end that need fixing such as the background.
 Additionally, I did not have enough time to build out any testing which is an essential part of application health.

-Thank you for taking the time to review my work, and I look forward to hearing from you
+Thank you for taking the time to review my work, and I look forward to hearing from you.